Vodiboi/Fractal-Visualizer/README.md

-# Barry's Fractal Visualizer
+# Fractal Visualizer

-This is a guide to using Barry's Fractal Visualizer.
+This is a guide to using my Fractal Visualizer tool.

 ## Setup